 Advanced: How can you use tone, expression and gesture to make your speaking engaging?

-Mastery: How might you change what you are saying in response to your listeners reactions?
+Mastery: How can you adapt the content of what you are saying, in response to listeners?

 Getting Started: How can you make sure you are listening carefully?